GuyChapGH/CapstoneQuiz/README.md

 The complexity of the application is best demonstrated by the 'play_quiz.js' JavaScript file.

 Once a quiz has been selected, this file controls the progress through the quiz.
+It responds to clicking on an answer button.
+The answer selected is checked against the correct answer and the score is updated by a fetch call.
+There is one point available per question.
+After the user has selected their answer, the correct answer is displayed on screen with a 'tick'.
 The 'Next' button and fetch calls take the user through each question in the quiz.
-The score responds to clicking on an answer button.
-The answer selected is checked against the correct answer and the score is updated by another fetch call.
-There is one point available per question and after the user has selected their answer, the correct answer is displayed on screen with a 'tick'.

-The number of questions in the quiz is also established and the number of points scored out of the total available is shown at the end of the quiz.
+The question index is tested against the number of questions in the quiz at each step.
+At the end of the quiz, the number of points scored out of the total available is shown.

 ## Files

 ### forms.py